 - The Human Factor: Indoor Wi-Fi and cellular (LTE/5G) in enterprise.
 Satisfying indoor mobility demands while managing IT costs is not as simple as it looks.

-This post describes universal wireless as a strategy of migrating to fully wireless end user computing.
+This post describes wireless first as a strategy of migrating to fully wireless end user computing.
 This is where employees are equipped with laptops on Wi-Fi and voice services on softphones (in laptop) or smartphones (cellular).
-And, universal wireless provides an opportunity to phase out structured cabling to work areas.
+And, a wireless first design provides an opportunity to phase out structured cabling to work areas.
 The positive financial ripples for IT capex and ongoing opex will also be touched upon in this post as all parts of the enterprise benefit from this decision.

 Benefit #1 – Customer satisfaction.
 For enterprise IT, every employee, contractor, or guest who uses the infrastructure are customers.
 Imagine that wireless connectivity just works everywhere without limitations, special intervention by device owners, or configuration required for mobile devices.

 Benefit #2 – Greenfield construction capital expense (capex) reductions.
 The wireless first strategy affords the opportunity to reduce capex on the internal network by questioning the voice/data design templates we have operated under for 80+ years.

 - Reduce HVAC and electrical capacity required for remaining IDF closets